jfseb/mgnlq_testmodel2/README.md

 3. OFF

+Note : Recording data is now in the local target project and *not* shared via this project, data recorded here is solely for unit testing of this project

 Beware: the underlying model uses a caching mechanism, thus it attempts to write to folders.

-Similar, in RECORD mode, mgrecrep/queries.json and mgrecrep/data may be extened with new files.
+Similar, in RECORD mode, mgrecrep/queries.json and mgrecrep2/data may be extened with new files.

 # Tasks to maintain the model

 ## Rebuilding the model from scratch (raw files)

-check database name in constants.ts (typically testdb2)
+check database name in constants2.ts (typically testdb2)

 ```
 env_reset.cmd
-npm run create_db
+npm run create_db2
 ```

-## Updating the queries
-  todo

 ## Rebuilding the model from raw data of old format
 ```
 node js/scripts/migrate_raw.js
 ```